 Library for the Blind & Physically Handicapped

 Library materials may be sent free to the homes of those who are unable to read standard print material due to a visual or physical disability.

 The Library for the Blind and Physically Handicapped (LBPH) was established by Congress in 1931 to provide free reading materials for visually impaired American citizens throughout the world.
 The LBPH service was later extended to people with other physical disabilities, including learning disabilities in children.

-The St. Clair County Library System is the LBPH regional center serving Huron, Sanilac, St. Claire and Tuscola counties.
+The St. Clair County Library System is the LBPH regional center serving Huron, Sanilac, St. Clair and Tuscola counties.

 What Services are Available